-The new semi-virtual conference format will be evaluated in four different ways.
-We encourage all conference participants to take part in at least one of these evaluations.
+The new semi-virtual conference format was evaluated in four different ways.
+All conference participants were encouraged to take part in at least one of these evaluations.

 Interviews.
-During the conference, participants may be approached by two colleagues, one holding a video camera, and invited to talk about any issue related to the new semi-virtual conference format.
-From the videos collected at all hubs, we plan to produce a documentary film after the conference.
-This project is organized by John Sloboda, who is attending the Graz hub.
+During the conference, some participants were approached by two colleagues (one holding a video camera) and invited to talk about any issue related to the new semi-virtual conference format.
+From the videos collected at all hubs, we produced a documentary video.
+The project was organized by John Sloboda, who attended the Graz hub.

 Discussion.
-Evaluation sessions are scheduled for Friday and Saturday.
-The meetings in Graz and Sydney will be local only, whereas La Plata and Montreal will share the meeting using Zoom.
-A chair will introduce each session, after which the audience will discuss the advantages and disadvantages of the semi-virtual conference format or other possible formats.
-A student assistant will take minutes and the chair will report briefly to the closing session.
+Evaluation sessions were scheduled for Friday and Saturday.
+The meetings in Graz and Sydney were local only, whereas La Plata and Montreal shared the meeting using Zoom.
+A chair introduced each session, after which the audience discussed the advantages and disadvantages of the semi-virtual conference format or other possible formats.
+A student assistant took minutes and the chair reported briefly to the closing session.
 Written reports are available from the conference organizer.